Dyalog/dqa/README.md

 # dqa - the Dyalog QA Framework

+This is an experimental framework used by Dyalog to write tests for the APL interpreter.

 See functions in demos folder for examples of how to use the MATCH function.

 ## dqa.Run